benders5e/benders5e/phb/classes/waterbender.md

 <div class="formCard water">
     <h4>Water Wall</h4>
-    <p style="font-style: italic;">Cost: 1+ chi</p>
+    <p style="font-style: italic;">Cost: 3+ chi</p>
     <!-- Source: Wall of Water spell from Elemental Evil Player's Companion-->
     <p>You create a wall of water on the ground at a point you can see within range.
 You can make the wall up to 30 feet long, 10 feet high, and 1 foot thick, or you can make a ringed wall up to 20 feet in diameter, 20 feet high, and 1 foot thick.
-The wall vanishes when the spell ends.
+The water falls to the ground after 10 minutes.
 The wall’s space is difficult terrain.</p>
-    <p>When you create the wall, you choose any area(s) of 5 square feet of the wall that are ice instead of water.
-You spend 1 additional chi point per 5-square-foot area.</p>
+    <p>You can convert an area of square feet equal to your bending volume (see the "Volume" column of the class table) to ice by spending 1 chi.</p>
     <p>Any ranged weapon attack that enters the wall’s space has disadvantage on the attack roll, and fire damage is halved if the fire effect passes through the wall to reach its target.
-Spells that deal cold damage that pass through the wall cause the area of the wall they pass through to freeze solid (at least a 5-foot-square section is frozen).
+Attacks dealing cold damage that pass through the wall cause the area of the wall they pass through to freeze solid (at least a 5-foot-square section is frozen).
 Each 5-foot-square frozen section has AC 5 and 15 hit points.
 Reducing a frozen section to 0 hit points destroys it.
 When a section is destroyed, the wall’s water doesn’t fill it.</p>
 </div>

 <div class="formCard water">